DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-11-managing-api-and-support-user-accounts.md

 ---
 title: Managing API and support user accounts
-description: We added a way for the support team to manage access to the service for API users
+description: We added a way for the support team to manage both API and support user accounts, with different access levels for each user type
 date: 2025-12-11
 tags:
   - users